open-telemetry/opentelemetry-php/docs/symfony-quickstart.md

 example `otel-php-symfony-basic-example`, so the command is as follows;

 `symfony new otel-php-symfony-basic-example` .

+* The above command uses name and email from git configs.
+If you have not set them, you set them as per the error you see, delete the folder and run the command again.
+If you want to skip the git info, run with `--no-git` flag, i.e.
+`symfony new otel-php-symfony-basic-example --no-git`

+Go into the folder created by `cd otel-php-symfony-basic-example`.

 ## Step 2 - Require and Test Symfony Dependencies